AdobeDocs/advertising.es-ES/help/creative/introduction/creative-about.md

 [!DNL Creative] registra automáticamente todas las impresiones y clics de anuncios publicados desde una experiencia.
 También puede añadir direcciones URL de seguimiento de impresiones y clics de terceros a los creativos de las bibliotecas de Creative, así como direcciones URL de seguimiento personalizadas en una experiencia.

 [!DNL Creative] también hace un seguimiento de las conversiones de los anuncios publicados creados a partir de sus experiencias publicitarias.<!-- Verify wording; anything important to add here?
 We do track them for all users, right?
-Or is it optoinal?  -->
+Or is it optional?  -->

 <!--
  [Don't need to mention] When an ad is served, the DSP that buys the ad first tracks the impression, and then passes the impression information to [!DNL Creative]. [!DNL Creative] first tracks a click on an ad, and it then passes the click information